benjamin-heasly/kilosort3-docker/README.md

 # kilosort3-docker
-Kilosort3 with Matlab, required toolboxes, and compiled mex gpu funtions.
+Kilosort3 with Matlab, required toolboxes, and compiled mex gpu functions.

 This is a work in progress.